Contributor: Nathan Murphy. Lesson ID: 13578

 In one speech, the Populist platform was co-opted by the Democratic Party, creating a new party focused on workers' rights.

-By the end of the century, workers' movements were active all over the country.
+By the end of the century, workers' movements were active nationwide.
 Support for workers and labor unions became standard in the early 20th century.

-In the Got It? section, explore how populism is different from other beliefs known as -isms.
+The Got It? section explores how populism differs from other beliefs known as -isms.